 Who is Malala Yousafzai?

 Malala Yousafzai is an education advocate and at the age of 17 in 2014 she became the youngest person to win the Nobel Peace Prize after surviving an assassination attempt by the Taliban.
-She was born on July 12, 1997 in Mingora located in Pakistan in the country’s Swat Valley.
+She was born on July 12, 1997, in Mingora located in Pakistan in the country’s Swat Valley.
 Her hometown was a popular tourist spot which was known for its summer festivals.
-The area began to change as the Taliban tried to take control over it.
+The area began to change as the Taliban tried to take control of it.
 She became an advocate for girl’s education when she herself was still a child which resulted in the Taliban issuing a death threat against her.